janekx21/bachelor-thesis/chapters/ba.typ

 the node is an error, the cursor goes to the parent.
 To get the possible keywords, the function now uses the node type DashMap to look up the current node.
 If found, the possible child nodes are collected here.
-This is very similar to diagnostics, where the same procedure is used to genreate a syntax error message.
+This is very similar to diagnostics, where the same procedure is used to generate a syntax error message.
 Here, the possible nodes become a completion item by turning the node kind into a keyword.
 There is done in a large lookup function called `node_type_to_keyword(tipe: &str) -> Option(String)` (Unfortunately, `type` is a reserved keyword, so `tipe` is used here instead).
 When writing the grammar, it was not yet clear that it should have a separate rule for each keyword, so unfortunately not all keywords can be used here.
-This problem must be solved in the next version of the grammar.The list of possible IRIs is created based on the previously found parent node.
+This problem must be solved in the next version of the grammar.
+The list of possible IRIs is created based on the previously found parent node.
 If this node is a `simple_iri`, an IRI containing the item text is searched for in the `iri_info_map`.
 Afterward, it was noticed that this is not sufficient.
 On the one hand, it should also be